 What are the best HomeKit devices?

-If you don’t want to commit to the HomePod, you can also command the best HomeKit devices from the $180 Apple TV 4K streaming box.
+You can also command the best HomeKit devices from the $180 Apple TV 4K streaming box.
 The fourth-generation Apple TV lets you access content from other Apple devices and control your smart home devices right from a Siri-enabled remote.

 The best HomeKit devices you can buy today